 Why would a private lender payoff my Fedloan Servicing Debt?

 To many, it may seem like a too good to be true scenario.
-Why would a lender pay off high interest debt and allow repayment at much lower interest rate?
+Why would a lender pay off high-interest debt and allow repayment at a much lower interest rate?

-The lender motivation comes down to risk.
+The lender’s motivation comes down to risk.
 The interest rate with myfedloan is set by Congress at the time the federal loan is first borrowed.
-School, area of student, and employment information are not considered.
+School, area of study, and employment information are not considered.
 Because all borrowers are treated the same, the resulting interest rates are a good deal for some, and a bad deal for others.
-The private lenders are competing for the borrowers with good jobs and credit scores.
-These borrowers are much less risk, so they can offer the loans with lower interest rates and still make money.
+The private lenders are competing for borrowers with good jobs and credit scores.
+These borrowers are much less risk, so they can offer loans with lower interest rates and still make money.

 If a refinance or consolidation of your Fedloan Servicing loans might be in the future, there are three critical questions to ask yourself.